-Ghana is possibly the safest and most welcoming country in Africa, and on this culture and birding tour in Ghana you will benefit from the expertise of our award-winning guides.
-These local specialists offer experiences that will enable you in this Ghana bird watching to see what daily life is like for the people living in this fascinating country.
-Our guides are experts not only in the culture and history of Ghana but also its nature - birds, butterflies and other diverse wildlife.
+Ghana is possibly the safest and most welcoming country in Africa, and on this culture and birding tour in Ghana you will benefit from the experience of our award-winning guides.
+These local specialists are not only experts in Ghana's varied birds and wildlife, but can also reveal what daily life is like for the people living in this fascinating country and introduce you to the artisans who specialise in traditional crafts, such as the unique fantasy coffin builders of Accra.